alongidron/molgurath_wiki/character/first-deities/Time.md

 Source of Magic: flow of time
 Time draws its magical power from the ceaseless flow of temporal currents.
 In this framework, the very essence of magic is intertwined with the passage of time itself.
 Just as a river carries water downstream, time carries with it the raw energy of magic, fueling the mystical abilities of those who can tap into its currents.

-Unlike rivers, time never stops flowing, which is why Time is considered the strongest of the Supreme Deitie that leaves on Monstrum.
+Unlike rivers, time never stops flowing, which is why Time is considered the strongest of the Supreme Deitie that leaves on molgurath.

 #### mini stroy

-Time, as one of the Supreme Deitie that leaves on Monstrum, assumed a pivotal role in shaping the fabric of reality and maintaining the integrity of the timeline.
+Time, as one of the Supreme Deitie that leaves on molgurath, assumed a pivotal role in shaping the fabric of reality and maintaining the integrity of the timeline.
 Among his myriad responsibilities, Time undertook the monumental task of safeguarding the chronological order across the cosmos while also crafting and overseeing various realms and domains.

 One of Time's paramount endeavors was the creation of neutral zones—sacred spaces where the influence of magic is nullified.
 These zones serve as sanctuaries, free from the disruptive forces of mystical energies, ensuring stability and equilibrium within the universe.